marcgurevitx/goodenough/README.md

 Every callback's first argument should be `request` -- an opaque data passed to `.pick()` or `.async_pick()` (in case of a web server started by `.serve()`, the `request` is JSON-deserialized POST body).

-Here we define `get_items` callback that selects random documents from Mongo:
+Here we define `get_items` callback that selects random documents from Mongo (but it can be any data source of your choice):

 ```python
 from motor.motor_asyncio import AsyncIOMotorClient